pallasArchive/fatimaaftab012/README.md

 - ✨ drawn to the in-betweens of theory and reality: how equations become experiments.
 - 🎥 a soft spot for stories that keep you guessing — psychological thrillers, quiet sci-fi, and a little star wars.
 - 🪐 fascinated by cosmology, supersymmetry, and the physics of the early universe.
+- 🎶 i am the sum of my sounds — [the acropolis didn’t collapse for this](https://open.spotify.com/playlist/22s2VwYJR3D2QD4KpyrbuW?si=35215a8398b4464e).

 ## what i’m exploring
 - **theoretical & computational physics** — cosmological model analysis, quantum field theory, SUSY frameworks.